fusionengine-org/fusion/README.md

 - PySDL2 is used for rendering and windowing
 - PySDL2-DLL is used by PySDL2 for SDL2 binaries
 - PyMunk is used for fysics simulation
-- PyInstaller is used for building executables
+- CX-Freeze is used for building executables

 ### Future of this engine

-Because this project only began 1 may 2023, we don't have a big progress because I, Dimkauzh am the only developer, and we have one person that is working on discord moderating(Finn) and BIG Thanks to him for doing that.
-The original project began in C, but it's  entirely rewritten in Python for its big userbase and ease of use (productivity).
+Because this project only began 1 may 2023, we don't have a big progress because I, Dimkauzh am the only developer, and we have one person that is working on discord moderating (Finn) and BIG Thanks to him for doing that.
+The original project began in C, but it's entirely rewritten in Python for it's big userbase and ease of use (productivity).
 This is actually also my EuroPython project.

 Our cool ideas: